 Known for its banana pudding and cupcakes, you have to stop at a Magnolia Bakery for a sweet treat!
 This NYC chain is much loved and offers an array of sweets.
 I recommend grabbing a vanilla cupcake and a magic cookie bar.
-Stop by the one on 6th avenue for a pick-me-up after wandering through MoMA; it’s only a couple of blocks away!
+Stop by the one on 6th Avenue for a pick-me-up after wandering through MoMA; it’s only a couple of blocks away!

 22. Little Island

 A super fun place to get a view of New Jersey across the bay and a tiny Statue of Liberty in the distance is Little Island.
 This pier-type structure is made up of tiny “little islands,” and there are interactive parts to have fun with too.
-Make music by jumping on squares, hula hoop if the weather is nice, or climb to the highest viewpoint for a picturesque bay.
+You can make music by jumping on squares, hula hoop if the weather is nice, or climb to the highest viewpoint for a picturesque bay.

 23. TimeOut Market

 Where are my fellow foodies at?
 If you’re like us and enjoy trying all different kinds of food, another must-visit food hall is TimeOut Market.
 Located within walking distance of Dumbo, is the perfect place to grab some lunch after a morning of exploring.
 There are so many delicious options in this indoor dining hall; from ramen to Indian to vegan, there is something for everyone!

 When in New York, shopping is a must.
 There is a store for absolutely everything in this city, and one of the best malls is the Oculus Center.
 It is located right next to Ground Zero and is nearly impossible to miss.
 It is the “whale tail” shaped building.
 The architecture is very unique, inside and out.
 There are tons of shops and dining options, as well as a huge train station inside.